fieldtrip/website/development/guideline/website.md

 Each dataset that is used in the tutorials or examples has an identifier which should be included as a tag.
 This helps readers to find all documentation that pertains to that dataset.
 All datasets must also be listed in [this FAQ](/faq/other/datasets).

-## Menu
+## Table of content

-The first and only section with a single `#` corresponds to the page title and is not shown in the page-specific table of content on the right.
-All subsequent `##` and `###` sections are shown the table of content.
+The first and only H1 level header (with a single `#`) is automatically added based on the title in the frontmatter and is not shown in the page-specific table of content on the right.
+All subsequent `##` and `###` headers are shown the table of content on the right.

-Please ensure that the page title in the header and the first `#` section title are identical.

 ## Text block highlighting